kadw108/HatWorld/README.md

 * If you disable the mod while having hats saved in ANY shelter, it will crash the game the next time you start it up.

-* With ElectricCat mod (and FancySlugcats off?), hats won't show up on the player when worn.
+* With ElectricCat mod (and no FancySlugcats), hats won't show up on the player when worn.

 * With FestiveWorld mod, hats will overlap the default santa hat (looks bizarre).